Charles Best (medical scientist): Co-discovery of insulin

 Best moved in 1915 to Toronto, Ontario, where he started studying towards a bachelor of arts degree at University College, University of Toronto.
 In 1918, he enlisted in the Canadian Army serving with the 2nd Canadian Tank Battalion.
 After the war, he completed his degree in physiology and biochemistry.

 As a 22-year-old medical student at the University of Toronto he worked as an assistant to the surgeon Dr. Frederick Banting and contributed to the discovery of the pancreatic hormone insulin, which led to an effective treatment for diabetes.
-In the spring of 1921, Banting travelled to Toronto to visit J.J.R.
-Macleod, professor of physiology at the University of Toronto, and asked Macleod if he could use his laboratory to isolate pancreatic extracts from dogs.
+In the spring of 1921, Banting travelled to Toronto to visit John Macleod, professor of physiology at the University of Toronto, and asked Macleod if he could use his laboratory to isolate pancreatic extracts from dogs.
 Macleod was initially sceptical, but eventually agreed before leaving on holiday for the summer.
 Before leaving for Scotland he supplied Banting with ten dogs for experiment and two medical students, Charles Best and Edward Clark Noble, as lab assistants.

 It was reported that Best and Noble flipped a coin to see who would assist Banting during the first period of four weeks.
 According to Best, however, this was the product of a journalist’s imagination, or "newspaper fiction".

-MacLeod was overseeing the work of Banting, who had no experience of physiology, and his assistant Best.
+Nonetheless, Frederick Banting is known to have mentioned this story when discussing the discovery of insulin.MacLeod was overseeing the work of Banting, who had no experience in physiology, and his assistant Best.
 In December 1921, when Banting and Best were having difficulties in refining the pancreatic extract and monitoring glucose levels, MacLeod assigned the biochemist James Collip to the team.
 In January 1922, while Collip was working on insulin purification, Best and Banting administered prematurely their pancreatic extracts to 14-year-old Leonard Thompson, who suffered a severe allergic reaction.
 Eventually, Collip succeeded in preparing insulin in a more pure, usable form.
 Banting, Best and Collip shared the patent for insulin, which they sold to the University of Toronto for one dollar.